SUSTAIN Projects

 A Machine Learning Accelerated Spectral Matching Algorithm to Identify Harmful Algal Blooms and Other Threats to Aquaculture Operations.

-Prof David McKee, University of Strathclyde; Prof Paulo A. Prodöhl, Queens University Belfast; Dr Steven Owens, University of Strathclyde
+Prof David McKee, University of Strathclyde; Prof Paulo A. Prodöhl, Queens University Belfast; Prof Paul Murray, University of Strathclyde

 Cohort 2 (2025/26)